Nancy-infancia/Image_processing/rgb2xyz/README.md

 4. **Normalization**: If the input was of integer type, it's normalized to `double` range `[0, 1]`.

 5. **Error Handling**: The function validates the input's type, dimensionality, and real-valued nature before processing.
+Scilab does not handle single input as Matlab or Octave.
+And it also throws error for single(datatype) input.

 ## Test Cases  (the result is approximated to the 4 digit floating point)